 Is there anything you can do to stop a dog eating game?

-Q: My gundog eats game instead of returning and leaving it.
-Twice last season my Labrador ate a brace of partridges laid to cool in the back of the pickup.
+What can you do if your gundog eats game instead of returning it to you and leaving it intact.
+A reader wrote to me recently saying: “Twice last season my labrador ate a brace of partridges laid to cool in the back of the pickup.
 The dog, a six-year-old, had never done this before.
-Would it help if I gave him a good feed after the shoot to last him on the trip back home?
+Would it help if I gave him a good feed after the shoot to last him on the trip back home?”

-We often talk about dogs being natural retrievers, but the truth is that there can frequently be a tension between the dog’s instinct to return the shot game to its handler, and its natural desire to devour the bird on the spot.
+Shooting Times contributor David Tomlinson notes: “We often talk about dogs being natural retrievers, but the truth is that there can frequently be a tension between the dog’s instinct to return the shot game to its handler, and its natural desire to devour the bird on the spot.

 In his excellent book, Dogwatching, zoologist Desmond Morris explains: “Retrievers that rush after shot prey and bring them back to their human companions are borrowing an element from lupine hunting.
 Wild wolves will return to the den with food offerings for she-wolves that are whelping, or for cubs that are too young to take part in the hunt.
 This helpful food-sharing tendency is the one that has been exploited by generations of dog-breeders to produce the selfless retrieving of the modern gundog.”

 Anyone who has been around working gundogs for some time will have stories of dogs that snacked rather than retrieved.
 I recall picking-up with a handler who kept his dogs very lean.
 On one occasion, one of his dogs failed to reappear after being sent for a retrieve.
 A quick search revealed it to be munching merrily on a pheasant.
 We kept this quiet from the keeper, but I’m sure the dog was simply hungry and temptation overcame it.